-Pod weight was significantly affected with different fertilizer sources and concentrations with the highest pod weight of 20.19 g and 21.45 g was recorded with the application of PSAP ( $s_2$ ) and 0.4 % concentrations ( $c_3$ ).
-Compared to control (KAU POP), treatments were observed to be increased by 57.88 % in enhancing number of seeds per pod of black gram are presented in Tables 2.
-This might be due to phosphorus is essential for energy transfer (ATP) and efficient nutrient uptake, supporting pod formation and filling stages.
-It stimulates root growth, which aids in the effective absorption of other nutrients and potassium encourages cell division and expansion, directly contributing to pod length and weight.
-Such that application of phosphorus and potassium in the form of PSAP increased in pod weight.
-Kumari et al. (2023) noted an increase in the number of pods per plant, pod length and pod weight with the application of PSAP combined with RDF in soyabean.
+Pod weight was significantly affected with different fertilizer sources and concentrations with the highest pod weight of 20.19 and 21.45 g was recorded with the application of PSAP (s_2) and 0.4 % concentrations (c_3), respectively.
+Compared to control (KAU POP), treatments were observed to be increased on an average by 57.88 per cent in enhancing number of seeds per pod of black gram are presented in Tables 2.
+This might be due to phosphorus is essential for energy transfer (ATP) and efficient nutrient uptake, supporting pod formation and filling stages, it also stimulates root growth, which aids in the effective absorption of other nutrients and potassium encourages cell division and expansion, directly contributing to pod length and weight through the application of phosphorus and potassium in the form of PSAP.
+Simillary, Kumari et al. (2023) noted an increase in the number of pods per plant, pod length and pod weight with the application of PSAP combined with RDF in soyabean.

-3.5 Number of seeds per pod.
+3.5 Number of seeds per pod

 Application of fertilizer sources and concentrations had significant impact on increasing the number of seeds per pod.
-The highest number of seeds per pod (8.01) and (8.19) was recorded in the treatment which received by the application of PSAP (s2) and 0.4 % (c3).
-The treatments were significantly increased by 21.16 % compared to control (KAU POP) with respect to number of seeds per pod of black gram are presented in Table 3.
-This could be attributed to phosphorus enhancing vegetative growth and reproductive characteristics when adequately available.
-Additionally, potassium contributes to the formation of robust cell walls, which collectively improves the number of pods and seeds per pod so that application of phosphorus and potassium in the form of PSAP increased in the number of seeds per pod.
+The highest number of seeds per pod (8.01) and (8.19) was recorded in the treatment which received by the application of PSAP (s2) and 0.4 % (c3), respectively.
+The treatments were significantly increased on an average by 21.16 per cent compared to control (KAU POP) with respect to number of seeds per pod of black gram are presented in Table 3.
+This could be attributed due to enhancing vegetative growth and reproductive characteristics when phosphorus was adequately available to plants.
+Additionally, potassium contributes to the formation of robust cell walls, which collectively improves the number of pods and seeds per pod so that combined application of phosphorus and potassium in the form of PSAP increased in the number of seeds per pod.
 Similar findings were also noted by Singh et al. (2018) and Sahithi et al. (2023).